SWAT-engineering/borg-backup-remotely/README.md

 KnownHost = """
 ...
 """ # result of `ssh-keyscan <target-borg-host>`
+PrivateKey = """
+-----BEGIN OPENSSH PRIVATE KEY-----
+...
+-----END OPENSSH PRIVATE KEY-----
+""" # key of the "borg-user-name-for-backups", no `command` specification in the authorized_keys

 # Then we setup the servers we want to backup